We are a dedicated, close-knit team working on health literacy initiatives. Our small but passionate team is committed to advancing health literacy

 Dr Mike Oliver

 Mike is a registered Health Psychologist and Chartered Psychologist.
-He is passionate about supporting health and care organisations to become more health literate in supporting their service users and patients.
+He is passionate about helping health and care organisations to become more health literate in the way they interact with their service users and patients.
 Before training as a Health Psychologist, Mike worked in the corporate sector.
 He specialised in organisational change, creative thinking and facilitation.
 He combines this experience with health literacy expertise to help NHS Trusts, Local Authorities and community groups on their health literacy journeys.
-In addition to his health literacy work, Mike applies his skills as a health psychologist in the areas of sleep and mental health and wellbeing in the workplace.
-He also lectures at various universities and is a Visiting Fellow at Staffordshire University.
+In addition to his health literacy work, Mike applies his skills as a health psychologist in the areas of sleep and workplace mental health.
+He also lectures at various universities and is a Visiting Fellow at the University of Staffordshire.